Root Canal Treatment

 How do I know if I need a root canal?

-If we have not already diagnosed a need for endodontic treatment, the best way to find out if your toothache warrants a root canal is by scheduling an appointment with us so we can evaluate your situation.
+Suppose we have not already diagnosed a need for endodontic treatment.
+In that case, the best way to find out if your toothache warrants a root canal is by scheduling an appointment with us so we can evaluate your situation.
 In the meantime, symptoms that may indicate a need for a root canal include:

 Is there an alternative to getting a root canal?

-Although antibiotics help your body’s immune system reduce the number of bacteria present in the tissues surrounding your tooth, the infection will persist until the diseased tissue inside your tooth are removed.
+Antibiotics help your body’s immune system reduce the number of bacteria present in the tissues surrounding your tooth.
+However, the infection will persist until the diseased tissue inside your tooth is removed.
+Antibiotics alone will not reverse your infection.
+We will recommend professional dental care in addition to at-home care to reverse your tooth decay.

 What will happen during the procedure?